Adullam Grove Nature Reserve

 Adullam Grove Nature Reserve (שמורת טבע חורש עדולם) is a nature reserve in central Israel, south of Beit Shemesh, managed by the Israel Nature and National Parks Protection Authority.

+The park is full with archaeological sites, including a number of ruins of rural villages with findings from the late Second Temple period and the Jewish–Roman wars, Byzantine-period Christian churches, as well as remains from earlier and later times.

 Nature reserve

 The reserve was established in 1994, covering 5380 dunam and was extended to include another 1152 dunam in 2004.
 The reserve was declared in order to protect Mediterranean forests, woodlands, and scrub that grow naturally in the area.

 Archaeology

 Horvat Midras (Hebrew) or Khirbet Midras (Arabic), sometimes spelled Madras, dated to the 10th century BCE until approximately the 4th century CE, is located within the boundaries of the reserve.
 Burial caves, hiding tunnels and caves used during the Bar Kokhba revolt in 132-135 CE, a columbarium, and a burial pyramid were discovered at the site.

-Hurvat Itri - remains of a partially restored Jewish village from the Second Temple period and the Bar Kokhba revolt, containing mikvehs, a synagogue, wine presses, and burial caves.
+Horvat 'Ethri - remains of a partially restored Jewish village from the Second Temple period and the Bar Kokhba revolt, containing mikvehs, a synagogue, wine presses, and burial caves.

 Hurvat Borgyn - remains of a 2nd-century CE settlement, including fortifications, wells, burial caves, a wine press, and other agriculture oriented finds.

+Hurvat Lavnin (Kh.
+Tell el-Beida) - remains of an ancient settlement, Potsherds and coins discovered indicate that it was inhabited from the Iron Age through the early Roman period, the Bar Kokhba revolt and the Byzantine period.
+The site features four hiding complexes typical of early Roman period Judaea, as well as burial caves dating from the Late Bronze and Iron Ages.